DUNE/dunepdsprce/README.md

 ProtoDUNE-SP Data Access Library for the RCE data.

 This repository was forked on Januray 6, 2019 from slaclab/proto-dune-dam-lib.
 DUNE intends to provide long-term support for this library in order to be able to read ProtoDUNE-SP data read out with the SLAC RCE hardware for the future.
-The original name stood for proto-DUNE Data Access Method (DAM) Library.
+The original name stands for proto-DUNE Data Access Method (DAM) Library.

 Author: JJRussell
 Email  : <russell@slac.stanford.edu>